wpsimon09/CardGuesser/README.md

 ```

 **If yes button was pressed**
-- open popup that will reward the player with some worm words
+- open popup that will reward the player with some warm words

 **If no button was pressed**
-- check if the user have still some attempts
+- check if the user has still some attempts left
 - play the animation of card rotating and increase the index of displayed card so the next image is shown

-  - if user has no attempts left we will display the popup that the user has lost
+  - if user has no attempts left we will display the popup that informing user that he has lost

 ## Step 5